 The Connecticut Senate Democrats are committed to ensuring that all Connecticut residents are able to obtain quality, affordable health care.

-Over 340,000 Connecticut residents don’t have health insurance.
 Research shows that being unable to access health care coverage can take a toll on not only an individual’s physical health, but also their financial health.
-If you or a loved one find that traditional health insurance is out of reach, you should know that you may be eligible for health care coverage through one of several state-administered health care programs.
+If you or a loved one find that traditional health insurance is out of reach, you should know that you may be eligible for health care coverage through state-administered HUSKY health care program.

 Connecticut residents should also be aware of changes related to federal health care reform.
 While the Affordable Care Act was passed at the federal level, its effects can be felt right here in Connecticut.